Arcserve ShadowXafe With Wasabi

 Designing a local backup protection flow with Cloud Replication services

-In the example below, we configure a protection flow with a SMB share as a backup destination and enable replication to replicate the backup data to a Wasabi.
+In the example below, we configure a protection flow with an SMB share as a backup destination and enable replication to replicate the backup data to Wasabi.

 The local storage that will be used for replication will need to be added as Storage (select the appropriate Storage Type - NFS/SMB/iSCSI)

-29. Navigate to the Policies tab on the left hand side and click Add new to create a new policy.
+27. Navigate to the Policies tab on the left side and click Add new to create a new policy.
 In the Add policy window, provide a policy name and select the configured SMB storage as the Storage Destination.
 Provide the desired frequency to take the snapshots.

 Screen_Shot_2021-03-28_at_9.35.18_PM.png

-30. In the Add Replication section, select your Wasabi storage as the "Replicate to" destination, configure the desired replication frequency and click Add.
+28. In the Add Replication section, select your Wasabi storage as the "Replicate to" destination, configure the desired replication frequency, and click Add.

 Picture1.png